Nils Krahnstoever, Ph.D.

 Computer Scientist

-I'm a scientist at GE Global Research, working in the GRC Visualization and Computer Vision Lab.
-I joined GE in 2003 after completing my Ph.D. at Penn State.
+Until recently, I was a senior scientist at GE Global Research, working in the GRC Visualization and Computer Vision Lab.
+I recently joined Google in Boston, MA.
 Follow the links below for more information.

 Email: n i l s @ k r a h n s t o e v e r . c o m

-Nils Krahnstoever is a research scientist at the Visualization and Computer Vision Lab at GE Global Research.
+Nils Krahnstoever is a Senior Scientist at the Visualization and Computer Vision Lab at GE Global Research.
 At GE he has led and performed research for GE Security, NBC Universal, Lockheed Martin, and other businesses and customers.
 His current work is centered around large-scale real-time surveillance systems with a particular focus on person detection and tracking, behavior recognition, calibration, search, embedded systems and performance evaluation.
-Other research interests include vision-based special effects in broadcast and human computer interaction.
-Dr. Krahnstoever is currently the PI on research sponsored by the Sensor and Surveillance unit of the National Institute of Justice.
+Other research interests include vision-based special effects in broadcast, human computer interaction and visualization.
+Dr. Krahnstoever is the Principal Investigator on the program "Advanced Behavior Recognition in Crowded Environments" funded by the National Institute of Justice (NIJ) of the Department of Justice as well as the PI on the program "Target Linked Radiation Imaging" funded by the Domestic Nuclear Detection Office (DNDO) of the Department of Homeland Security (DHS).
 While at GE, Dr. Krahnstoever has deployed and productized a number of successful technologies, ranging from security systems to vision-based special effects for Sunday Night Football on NBC.
-Dr. Krahnstoever has more than ten years of experience in applied computer vision research.
-He regularly serves as a referee for journals and conferences and has published over 35 peer reviewed scientific publications as well as patents.
+Dr. Krahnstoever has more than twelve years of experience in applied computer vision research.
+He regularly serves as a referee for journals and conferences and has published over 45 peer reviewed scientific publications as well as 18 patents.
 Prior to joining GE in 2003 he obtained his Ph.D. in Computer Science from the Pennsylvania State University in 2003.
+While at Penn State he helped start the company Advanced Interface Technologies, which later became Video Mining.
 Before beginning his Ph.D. he worked for Philips Medical Systems as an intern.
-He obtained his M.S. in Physics from the University of Kiel, Germany in 1998.
+He obtained his M.S. in Experimental Plasma Physics from the University of Kiel, Germany in 1998.

 [Resume]